morganjwilliams/autopew/docs/source/future.rst

 On The Horizon
 -------------------
+  * Activities to optimise instrument usage time:
+    * Sample-standard bracketing using a specific 'reference mount location' (needs to be updated later)
+    * Reordering points based on their positions.
     * Standard area registration, gridded 'free positions'- auto sample standard bracketing
   * Report templates
   * Be able to set spotsizes